-The Bachelor of Arts degree is a four year, 124-semester credit program consisting of Bible/theology, general education, and professional education courses that, after successful completion, will result in students earning a Bachelor of Arts with a double major in Bible and Elementary Education.
-Students who pass state-required tests will be recommended for Initial I Licensure in the state of Oregon with Early Childhood/Elementary authorizations.
+The Bachelor of Arts degree is a four year, 126-semester credit program consisting of Bible/theology, general education, and professional education courses that, after successful completion, will result in students earning a Bachelor of Arts in Elementary Education including coursework leading to an ESOL Endorsement.
+Students who pass state-required tests will be recommended for Preliminary Licensure Elementary and an ESOL Endorsement in the state of Oregon.